 Social media channels

 With so many social media outlets available today, it can be overwhelming to decide which platforms to focus on.
-When deciding what networks your chapter or region should have a presence on, simply consider using the outlets that showcase your chapter in the most effective way possible and utilize the networks where you’ll reach your target audience most effectively.
-Before we dive deep into each social platform, let’s review the pros and cons of each:
+When deciding what networks your chapter or region should have a presence on, simply consider using the outlets that showcase your chapter in the most effective way possible and reach your target audience.

 Overview of commonly used social media channels